-- Context-For this analysis, the context comprises existing conditions in the SFBAAB, including the regional attainment status, existing ambient air quality monitoring data, and applicable regulations, as established by USEPA and CARB, as well as existing conditions along the project footprint and within 1,000 feet of construction work areas and permanent project features, including the number and location of sensitive receptors. - Intensity-For this analysis, intensity is determined by assessing the following conditions: (1) whether the project would conflict with implementation of applicable air quality plans, (2) whether the project would cause or contribute to an existing or projected air quality violation, and (3) the degree to which the project would affect public health by exposing sensitive receptors to pollutant concentrations.
+- Context-For this analysis, the context comprises existing conditions in the SFBAAB, NCCAB, and SJVAB, including the regional attainment status, existing ambient air quality monitoring data, and applicable regulations, as established by USEPA and CARB, as well as existing conditions along the project footprint and within 1,000 feet of construction work areas and permanent project features, including the number and location of sensitive receptors. - Intensity-For this analysis, intensity is determined by assessing the following conditions:

+(1) whether the project would conflict with implementation of applicable air quality plans, (2) whether the project would cause or contribute to an existing or projected air quality violation, and (3) the degree to which the project would affect public health by exposing sensitive receptors to pollutant concentrations.

-The Authority used the General Conformity Rule de minimis thresholds (Table 3.3-3) to inform the severity of an effect, where emissions in excess of these thresholds indicate that the project would not conform to the appropriate air basin SIPs.
-It was assumed that General Conformity would apply only to construction of the project, because the analysis demonstrates that project operations would decrease regional emissions of criteria pollutants.
+The Authority used the General Conformity Rule de minimis thresholds (40 C.F.R. § 93.153(b)) shown in Table 3.3-3 to inform the severity of an effect.
+Analysts assumed that General Conformity would apply only to construction of the project, because the analysis demonstrates that project operations would decrease regional emissions of criteria pollutants.